avatarwin/new-comment-dwim/README.rst

 License
 =======

-This code is released under a BSD 2-clause license.
+This code is released under the GPL-3 license, see the file `LICENSE` for details.
-`See BSD 2-clause License at opensource.org <https://opensource.org/licenses/BSD-2-Clause>`_

-Copyright 2017 Nicola Archibald.